MorpheusAIs/Morpheus-Lumerin-Node/docs/mac-boot-strap.md

 **Cleaning & Troubleshooting**
 - Sometimes, due to development changes or dependency issues, you may need to clean and start fresh.
 - Make sure you know what your WalletPrivate key is and have it saved in a secure location. before cleaning up and restarting the ui or proxy-router
-  - `rm -rf  ./node_modules` from within ui-desktop
+  - `rm -rf  ./node_modules` from within MorpheusUI
-  - `rm -rf '~/Library/Application Support/ui-desktop'` to clean old ui-desktop cache and start new wallet
+  - `rm -rf '~/Library/Application Support/MorpheusUI'` to clean old MorpheusUI cache and start new wallet
-- The proxy-router or ui-desktop may not start cleanly because of existing processes or open files from previous runs of the software
+- The proxy-router or MorpheusUI may not start cleanly because of existing processes or open files from previous runs of the software
-  - If you need to exit either proxy-router or ui-desktop, you can use `ctrl-c` from the terminal window you started them to kill the processes…
+  - If you need to exit either proxy-router or MorpheusUI, you can use `ctrl-c` from the terminal window you started them to kill the processes…
   - **Locked Processes** Doing this may leave "dangling" processes or open files to find them:
     - Run `ps -ax | grep electron` or `ps -ax | grep proxy-router` which will show you the processes and particualrly the procexss id
     - Run `kill -9 xxxxx` where `xxxxx` is the process ID of the un-cleaned process